junxit/us-congress-bills-114/metadata.md

 - 2016-12-01 — Message on Senate action sent to the House.
 - 2016-12-01 — Received in the House.
 - 2016-12-01 — Referred to the House Committee on Transportation and Infrastructure.
+- 2016-12-07 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2016-12-07 — Considered as unfinished business. (consideration: CR H7325-7326)
+- 2016-12-07 — Considered under suspension of the rules. (consideration: CR H7310-7312)
+- 2016-12-07 — DEBATE - The House continuned with debate on S. 2971.
+- 2016-12-07 — DEBATE - The House proceeded with forty minutes of debate on S. 2971.
+- 2016-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-12-07 — Mr. Barletta moved to suspend the rules and pass the bill, as amended.
+- 2016-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 7 (Roll no. 615). (text: CR H7310-7311)
+- 2016-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 405 - 7 (Roll no. 615).(text: CR H7310-7311)